 - Once the onions turn soft, add tomatoes.

-- Pour the egg mixture into the skillet and quickly mix it with the onions and tomatoes.
-Let it sit undisturbed for about 5 minutes and then put the skillet in an oven for 5 minutes or so until the top layer of the egg is cooked (I used a convection oven).
+- Pour the egg mixture into the skillet and quickly stir it with the onions and tomatoes.
+Let it sit undisturbed for about 5 minutes and then put the skillet in an oven for 5 minutes or until the top layer of the egg is cooked (I used a convection oven).